Sustainable Waste Management

-- think critically at the highest order to analyse major challenges of waste management system
+- identify and classify key characteristics of waste in order to interpret major challenges of waste management system

-- critically analyse various concept, principles, theories and practices of waste management system particularly in the Western Australian context
+- analyse various concept, principles, theories and practices of waste management system particularly in the global and local context

 - compare, analyse and explain links between waste management and the built environment in the context of sustainability

-- compare and synthesise theories and practices to design and report on appropriate waste management system for councils and business organizations.
+- compare and synthesise theories and practices to design and develop an appropriate waste management system

 - Introduction to Waste Management Composition and Characterization of Waste

 - Emerging ‘Zero Waste’ Concept Waste Management: Case Studies Life Cycle Design and Environmental Assessments

 - Regulatory Policies and Strategies

 No special requirements